 On this page

-This upgrading is intended to be implemented chiefly in the pre- and primary and general secondary schools of the German-speaking Community as a way to explain to young people about the different types of training on offer and to give them the ability and enthusiasm for technical training.
+This upgrading was implemented chiefly in the pre- and primary and general secondary schools of the German-speaking Community as a way to explain to young people about the different types of training on offer and to give them the ability and enthusiasm for technical training.
 Scientific findings show that careers guidance should be started as soon as possible and so pre- and primary schools are likewise requested to deal with this subject and to bring their pupils into contact with crafts and technology at an early stage.

 Heterogeneous audience in SME education and training

-New concepts must be developed for the future to create suitable provision for the increasingly heterogeneous audience in SME education and training.
+New concepts must be developed for the future to create suitable provision for the increasingly heterogeneous audience in small and medium-sized enterprises (SME) education and training.
 The statistics show that the spread between pupils with a low educational level and those with a higher educational background is greater.
 This trend presents both the vocational schools (Berufsschulen) and also the training companies with a challenge.
 Here the provision of vocational training must be tailored to this heterogeneity in the educational level by offering both training programmes for candidates with a low educational level and also attractive programmes for new entrants with high existing educational knowledge.
 Over and above that, appropriate preparation should be provided in the long term in the form of a preparatory year in school but with a practical emphasis.

 During compulsory education access to lessons is free of charge.
 No school fees may be requested.
 The school governing bodies and the Ministry of the German-speaking Community pay part of the costs for the classical teaching materials.
 Special services may, however, be charged to the parents.
 For the pupils of compulsory school age who have to travel a certain distance by bus to the nearest school of their choice, most of the travel costs are reimbursed.